laurolins/nanomsg-tests/README.md

-# nanomsg-tests - experiments to test the nanomsg library.
+# nanomsg-tests

-Here is a nanomsg experiment that I wanted to run, but couldn't find on the web.
+Here is a [nanomsg](http://nanomsg.org) experiment that I wanted to run, but couldn't find on the web.
 It is the multithreaded dealer/router example explained in the `ZeroMQ` guide: